Helping millions of people navigate the world of technology.

 LG Bluetooth speaker

-LG is bringing its A-game with the XBOOM PL5 Bluetooth speaker.
-Although the device is one of the more affordable options on our list, it is laden with a treasure trove of features.
-For one, the unit ships with two 1.75-inch speaker units that work in conjunction with two passive radiators.
-Simply said, a passive radiator allows a driver to produce more pronounced bass by displacing the air pressure inside the speaker.
+The LG XBOOM Go PL5 is one of the more affordable options on our list.
+However, it is laden with a treasure trove of features.
+For one, the unit ships with two 1.75-inch speaker units that work with two passive radiators.
+A passive radiator allows a driver to produce more pronounced bass by displacing the air pressure inside the speaker.

 What We Like